 What should you put in your Get Home Bag?

 Your GHB should be lightweight.
 Keep it under 15 pounds.
-With that said, here is a list of items that I like to keep in my GHB.
+With that said, here is a list of items that I like to keep in my GHB.1) Emergency Tube Tent: this will keep you off the ground and out of the rain, wind, or snow.

 2) Emergency Sleeping Bag: in addition to the tent, you will be warm and dry.